jperkin/node-rpio/README.md

 }
 ```

+### Poll a button switch for events

 Configure the internal pulldown resistor on P15 / GPIO22 and watch the pin for
-state changes from an attached button:
+state changes from an attached button switch:

 ```js
 rpio.open(15, rpio.INPUT, rpio.PULL_DOWN);